patrick-vuong/zava-smart-sportswear/docs/database-selection-guide.md

 ## Conclusion

-Recommend Cosmos DB when your application exhibits any combination of:
+Recommend Cosmos DB for this application.
+The reason is because of the following below:
 - **Global scale requirements**
 - **Massive concurrent user loads**
 - **Real-time data processing needs**